syanix/viaBrisbane/context.md

    - Further categorized by hotel type (luxury, mid-range, boutique, budget-friendly)
    - Added detailed hotel metadata including images, descriptions, and pricing
    - Included affiliate links for each hotel to support monetization
+   - **Updated Structure (2024-XX-XX)**:
+     - Reorganized hotel data from nested structure to flat list
+     - Created separate `hotels.json` with hotels array
+     - Each hotel has an `area` field that maps to location `id` in `locations.json`
+     - Added consistent hotel schema with standardized fields
+     - Improved type safety with updated TypeScript interfaces

 2. **Component System**
    - Created reusable `HotelCard` component for consistent display across the site